Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Other Results and Omitted Proofs

 The proof of the ``if'' direction is trivial.
 The proof is by contradiction.
-Let $W$ be a competitive equilibrium of $M$ such that for every subset $T$ of goods with strictly positive prices we have $D^T(W) \ge |T|+1$.
-Let $\UW$ be the lowest competitive equilibrium of $M$ and assume that $W$ and $\UW$ are not the same.
-Let $T$ consist of all the goods that have a higher price at $W$ compared to $\UW$.
-We know that there are at least $|T|+1$ buyers interested in $T$ at $W$ and these buyers must have higher payoffs at $\UW$ because the prices of the goods in $T$ are strictly lower.
-Therefore, the goods assigned to these buyers at $\UW$ must have lower prices and so there are at least $|T|+1$ goods that have higher prices at $W$ compared to $\UW$ which contradicts the assumption that $T$ was the set of all the goods that had higher prices at $W$. \end{proof}
+Let $\EQ$ be a CE of $\Market$ such that for every subset $\GSubsetT$ of goods with strictly positive prices we have $\DemandSet^\GSubsetT(\EQ) \ge \Abs{\GSubsetT}+1$.
+Let $\EQL$ be the lowest CE of $\Market$ and assume that $\EQ$ and $\EQL$ are not the same.
+Let $\GSubsetT$ consist of all the goods that have a higher price at $\EQ$ compared to $\EQL$.
+We know that there are at least $\Abs{\GSubsetT}+1$ buyers interested in $\GSubsetT$ at $\EQ$ and these buyers must have higher utilities at $\EQL$ because the prices of the goods in $\GSubsetT$ are strictly lower.
+Therefore, the goods assigned to these buyers at $\EQL$ must have lower prices and so there are at least $\Abs{\GSubsetT}+1$ goods that have higher prices at $\EQ$ compared to $\EQL$ which contradicts the assumption that $\GSubsetT$ was the set of all the goods that had higher prices at $\EQ$. \end{proof}